How to Extract Structured Data from PDF Documents with AI

 Then a Condition node routes each document to the right extraction prompt.

-Step 5: AI Extract with Structured Output
+Step 5: AI Extract with a Response Schema

 {